How do you pay back a reverse mortgage?

 Can you walk away from a reverse mortgage?

-- If the reverse mortgage in question comes due and you ignore the repayment, the lender will likely foreclose on the home and sell it to get their money back.
+Technically, you can walk away from a reverse mortgage.
+However, the lender will likely foreclose on the home and sell it to get their money back.

 - Article sources